Vimbayinashe/student-management-system/README.md

      - Description - partially update an existing student's details.
 The provided property must be a string and it must not be empty or null.
      - Path Parameters
-         - **id** - an integer that represents the student's ID number in the system
+         - **id** - a number that represents the student's ID number in the system
      - Request body
          1. Optional keys - firstName (String), lastName (String), email (String) or phoneNumber (String)
             _examples:_
             ```
              {
-               "firstName": "Simon"
+               "firstName": "Petros"
              }
             ```
             ,